JOHN SANBORN | Selected Exhibitions | 2022

 Woman Window Square

 Video projections by John Sanborn for a live performance for the Margaret Jenkins Dance Company.
-Based loosely on the spy movies of the 70’s, this project was a sympathetic satire on observation and paranoia.
+Performed a various international venues.

 Directed by John Sanborn for “Alive From Off Center” PBS, choreography by Bill T. Jones, 10 min

 Video produced by John Sanborn and Mary Perillo for NHK DBS serive, broadcast live.
 Music by John Zorn and band Naked City.
 1989 90 min, color, sound